webdevconcord/billmanager/README.md

 The module is ready to work.

-*The module is tested to work with ISPManager 5.286, PHP 7.2.*
+*The module is tested to work with ISPManager 5.286, BILLmanager 5.100.5, PHP 7.4.*